4308 Alton Rd #720, Miami Beach, FL 33140

 Schedule a Consultation with a Body Plastic Surgeon

 A successful tummy tuck depends heavily on the skill, experience, and attention to detail of your plastic surgeon.
-Choosing a highly trained, board-certified doctor ensures you’re in safe hands, reducing risks and increasing the likelihood of a smooth recovery and satisfying results.
+Choosing a highly trained, board-certified doctor ensures you’re in safe hands, reducing risks and increasing the likelihood of a smooth recovery with satisfactory results.

-At The Miami Center for Plastic Surgery, Dr. Gabe Salloum combines his double-board certification with years of specialized experience in body contouring procedures.
+At The Miami Center for Plastic Surgery, Dr. Gabriel Salloum combines his double-board certification with years of specialized experience in body contouring procedures and reconstructive surgery.
 His commitment to patient safety, aesthetic precision, and open communication ensures each patient receives the highest level of care.
 Ready to take the next step?
 Call us today at 305-405-6910 or visit our clinic’s contact page to schedule your consultation.